 Yes.
-In the event of a dental implant failure they can be removed.
-If a dental implant fails to integrate into bone following surgery it will need to be removed and the cause of the failure needs to be determined.
-The most common reason for a dental implant failure is infection.
-If an infection occurs in area of dental implant, it will likely cause failure of your dental implant.
-Again it is important to consult a well trained implant dentist so they can determine if you are an ideal long term candidate for dental implants.
+In the event of a dental implant failure, the dentist can remove the implant.
+If an implant fails to integrate into bone following surgery, it will need to be removed, and the cause of the failure needs to be determined.
+The most common reason for dental implant failure is infection.
+If an infection occurs in the area of a dental implant, it will likely cause loss of your implant.
+Again it is essential to consult a well-trained implant dentist to determine if you are an ideal long-term candidate for implants.

-Depends on the type of insurance plan you have.
-Every plan offers different coverage.
-It is important to choose your plan wisely as well as to call in advance to ensure proper coverage so there are no surprise bills.
+It depends on the type of insurance plan you have.
+Every program offers different coverage.
+Choosing your plan wisely and calling in advance to ensure proper coverage is crucial, so there are no surprise bills.

-This is a complicated question since every patient will require different needs.
-To gain an accurate answer, a thorough dental examination will allow your dentist to learn more about your specific needs.
-Only with a complete examination can your dentist give you a more accurate assessment of the possible costs of your dental implants procedure.
+Implant cost is a complicated question since every patient will require different needs.
+A thorough dental examination will allow your dentist to learn more about your specific needs to gain an accurate answer.
+Only with a complete review can your dentist give you a more precise assessment of the possible costs of your implants procedure.

-The cost of dental implant treatment will include the following various individual factors:
+The cost of implant treatment will include the following various individual factors:

-- The number of dental implants you will need to support the teeth
+- The number of implants you will need to support the teeth

 - The number of teeth that need replacing